MatteoDM04/DP_presentation/README.md

 User Query -> Log Retrieval -> Confidence Scorer -> Decision Split (High Confidence vs. Low Confidence Fallback).

 **Spoken Text:**
-"Moving over to the Chatbot, the main difficulty wasn't getting the AI to talk—it was getting it to know when it *didn't* know the answer.
+"Moving over to the Chatbot, the main technical difficulty here was that it isn't just a static conversational model.
+It acts as an intelligent agent.
+To ensure accuracy and to prevent AI hallucinations, we built a robust RAG pipeline.
 Early on, our chatbot would sometimes confidently give wrong answers, or conversely, refuse to answer valid technical questions, claiming they were 'out of scope' just because it had low confidence.

 We solved this by engineering a custom Confidence Scoring system.
 Instead of generic refusals, we built a domain-specific fallback.
 If the chatbot's confidence score drops below 25%, it doesn't just give up; it systematically asks the operator for more specific machine context.
 We also had to heavily optimize our log retrieval mechanism so the chatbot prioritized recent 'Errors' over generic 'Warnings', ensuring it was always reasoning over the most critical, up-to-date data."